Some links in this post may be affiliate links

 Do not feed in fall and winter as growth is reduced at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.

 The best soil for Mandevilla should be rich in organic matter to provide the required nutrients and at an acidic to neutral PH for optimum growth of the plant.
-Well-drained soils are recommended for this plant.
+A mix of 2 parts of potting soil and 1 part perlite is perfect for this plant.

-Repot Mandevilla at the beginning of spring only when it is extremely pot-bound as it blooms best when slightly pot-bound.
+Repot Mandevilla at the beginning of the growing season, only when it is extremely pot-bound; it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

 Pruning Mandevilla involves:

-Regularly clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
+Regularly clean the leaves with a damp soft cloth to get rid of dust, to expose maximum surface area for light absorption, as well as discourage pests and diseases.

-To get more blooms on your Mandevilla, do the following:
+To get more blooms frm Mandevilla, do the following:

 Mandevilla are tropical plants which require warm and humid conditions to thrive.
 They are not cold hardy, therefore, they are best grown as houseplants in the temperate climates.